mzattera/FuckBench/README.md

 ### Changing 6502 emulator

 If you change the emulator, please notice that the Java linker (`<root>\eclipse\6502bf tools\src\org\mzattera\bf6502\Linker.java` needs to know the position of the `mem` array
-(this is the emulted 6502 memory).
+(this is the emulted 6502 memory) on the tape.
+This information is provided by the FuckBrainFuck compiler when it compiles the emulator 8check the compiler output towards the end).

 ### Compiling 6502 emulator